mouring/thermal_detonator/README.md

 - Solder together
 - Rework lower model to support USB charging port
 - Consider seperating center ring out from model
+- Determine how to buld audio as a tone generator
 - Paint
 - Assemble